 This training event is at your own risk.
 The only thing we do insist on (although we can’t enforce it) is that you do it on foot.
 Bikes are not allowed for this one – you’ll clean up the course far too easily!

 The app really discourages late returns – you will be deducted 30 (yes, 30!) points per minute you are late.
 Don’t be longer than 6 hours.

 Due to the nature of maps and map reading, safety is the responsibility of the user.
 The SA Rogaining Association can accept no responsibility for errors or omissions on the map or for events using the map.
 However, SARA would welcome notice of any errors, omissions or changes.

 Please be aware of potential hazards in the area.
-The area has some very steep regions (often with loose rocks underfoot), rabbit and wombat warrens, loose wire, cliffs, high and steep creek banks.
+The area has some very steep regions (often with loose rocks underfoot), rabbit warrens, loose wire, cliffs, high and steep creek banks.
 Greenhill Rd forms the northern boundary of the map.
 It can be busy with fast moving vehicles – please avoid walking along it unless absolutely necessary.
 Mt Lofty Summit Rd, on the eastern edge of the map, carries local traffic, which can also be fast moving.
 Be road smart and walk towards oncoming traffic or use the numerous tracks and paths.
 Note that there are numerous abandoned small foot tracks which may not be marked on the map.
 Some marked tracks are indistinct.
 Numerous tracks are used by bike riders.
 The main Waterfall Gully to Mt Lofty Summit track (through the middle of the map) often has a lot of foot traffic, but most other tracks are lightly used.

 If bitten by a snake, apply a roller bandage, restrict movement and call 000 for assistance.